 The council kindly offers ‘community’ help, but the longer term plan is to change the demographic for redevelopment.
 So unleash the clichés…

-Pop-up Shops, Street food, Citroen H Vans, Piaggio Mobile Coffee Scooters, Farmers Markets with over described and priced food, Cup Cakes, Cocktails served in jam jars, Pointless Art projects.
+Pop-up Shops, Street food, Citroen H Vans, Piaggio Mobile Coffee Scooters, Farmers Markets with over-described and over-priced food, Cup Cakes, Cocktails served in jam jars, Pointless Art projects.

 3. VICTIMS OF FASHION, ENTICE THE ‘HIPSTERS’